gao-hongnan/omniverse/_sources/dsa/searching_algorithms/binary_search/problems/875-koko-eating-bananas.md

 ## Theoretical Best Time/Space Complexity and Space-Time Tradeoff

 This section presents a conundrum.
-Before delving into the algorithmic method, it's often [_recommended_](https://www.techinterviewhandbook.org/software-engineering-interview-guide/) to have a rough intuition on the optimal time and space complexities and their
+Before looking at the algorithmic method, it's often [_recommended_](https://www.techinterviewhandbook.org/software-engineering-interview-guide/) to have a rough intuition on the optimal time and space complexities and their